 Whether you’re traveling during the summer or spending time at higher elevations, becoming dehydrated can be a problem for you and your pet.
 Sunny days, soaring temperatures, high humidity, and lots of time outdoors can lead to trouble.
 Recognizing the symptoms of dehydration and heat stroke in dogs will allow you to watch your pet and act quickly if he starts to get sick.

 Dehydration occurs when a dog does not have enough water in his body.
 Dogs’ bodies are about 90% water, and normal activities like panting and drooling decrease a their fluids.
 Just a 10% drop in fluid levels can result in serious dehydration.

 Dogs can’t tell you when they’re thirsty, so having fresh, cool water available to them at all times is a good idea.
 Still, sometimes they get busy fetching, hiking, or treeing squirrels and forget to stop for a drink.
 If you notice any of these symptoms, you need to take quick action to protect your dog:

 If you think your dog might be dehydrated, the primary objective is to get him more fluids.

 If your pup is severely dehydrated, it can be a critical emergency.
 Call your veterinarian or find the closest emergency veterinary hospital so that IV fluids can be administered.

 The best way to prevent dehydration is to make sure your dog ingests plenty of water.
 Always have enough water for you and your dog – when you’re hiking, he can even carry his own in a doggy backpack!
 And remember to take frequent breaks to get a drink.

 Often people don’t recognize the symptoms of heat stroke and lose critical treatment time.
-Very humid days – even if it’s not all that hot – can also be problematic, so always watch your dog for these signs:
+Very humid days – even if it’s not all that hot – can also be problematic, so watch your dog for these signs:

 Time is of the essence if your dog is experiencing heat stoke.
 Don’t panic and follow these steps: